 I did an Instagram Live a month or so back.
 Beforehand I polled followers to hear what they wanted me to talk about and how we finally stopped using single-use items in the kitchen was the most wanted topic.
 The biggest offender (and possibly the most difficult to get rid of) is plastic wrap.
-Here are our plastic wrap replacements!
+Here are our plastic wrap alternatives!

-Plastic Wrap Replacements
+Plastic Wrap Alternatives

-Now you may not have had a love-hate relationship with plastic in the past – love it’s utility, hate when it gets all wrapped on itself, but I did.
+Now you may not have had a love-hate relationship with plastic in the past – love its utility, hate when it gets all wrapped on itself, but I did.

-While you can often reuse a plastic bag, reusing plastic wrap is darn near impossible, so I think we should try to get rid of it first!
+While you can often reuse a plastic bag, reusing plastic wrap is darn near impossible, so I think we should try to get rid of it first! (along with trash bags!
+Use compostable bags for a sustainable replacement)

 Before you chuck it out the window (or sell your leftovers for $1 on Facebook Marketplace like I did), let’s talk about replacements for each of the uses of plastic wrap.